Walking to discover Hampshire’s historic churches

 – Have you got friends that would like to join you in walking between churches and discovering Hampshire’s history and heritage this year?

-Last year Ride+Stride in Hampshire raised a record of over £80,000 of sponsorship money, including Gift Aid to help our Hampshire churches.
+Last year Ride+Stride in Hampshire raised £50,000 of sponsorship money, including Gift Aid to help our Hampshire churches.
 This money helps to fund repairs to the historic fabric and features of the church as well as urgent repairs such as retaining walls in graveyards, leaky roofs and the installation of facilities to make Hampshire’s historic churches, chapels and meeting house fit to serve local communities for future generations.

 WHAT YOU NEED TO DO

-Donate through Virgin Money.
-It’s simple, fast and totally secure.
+GoodHub is our fundraising platform enabling you to make fast and totally secure donations.
 Hampshire and the Islands Historic Churches Trust will receive your money faster and, if you are a UK taxpayer, Gift Aid will be added to your donation at no cost to you.